levsero/test_embed/doc/settings.md

 Sets the visitor’s default department for the current session.

-Chat requests will be routed to this department unless the visitor selects another department in the pre-chat form or the department is offline.
+Chat requests and offline messages will be routed to this department unless the visitor selects another department in the pre-chat form.

 Department names are matched in a case-insensitive manner.